Community October 3, 2022

 Prosciutto Wrapped Chicken

 Flavorful and juicy, this chicken entree is sure to be a family favorite.
-This recipe comes from Bremerton’s popular Spiva Cooking and calls for their excellent savory seasoning.
-It combines an interesting mix of flavors by using cranberries and a date puree as well as prosciutto and toasted walnuts.
+This recipe calls garlic, but we suggest using Spiva Cooking’s wonderful Garlic Herb Rub.
+It combines an interesting mix of flavors, which will enhance the prosciutto and the chicken.
 We recommend using local chicken breasts for this recipe.
 Walker Meadow Farm in Poulsbo sells chicken breasts and their chickens are pasture-raised with no GMOs, corn, or soy.

 Summer Salad with Blackberries